vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/aws_cloudtrail_logs_encrypted/README.md

 # Enable encryption for Cloudtrail logs

-This job encrypts Cloudtrail logs by creating an AWS Symmetric Customer Master Key (CMK).
+This job encrypts Cloudtrail logs by creating an AWS Symmetric Customer Master Key (CMK) in the same region as that of the S3 Bucket that stores Cloudtrail log files.

 ### Applicable Rule